 The outer layer is waterproof & windproof

-- For bad weather days, there are both MTB pants and road bike bibs with a water-repellent surface.
-Then you don't need an additional over-pant.
+- For bad weather days, there are both MTB pants and road bike bibs with water-repellent surface.
+Then you don't need an additional overpants.

-- A waterproof and windproof over-pant helps in proper winter slush weather.
+- A waterproof and windproof overpants help in real winter slushy weather.

-- If you have a good windproof cycling softshell jacket you have, you can wear it with the appropriate base layers (almost) all year round, even in winter.
-However, you need a few layers underneath, otherwise it will be too cold.
+- If you have a good windproof cycling softshell jacket , you can wear it with the appropriate base layers (almost) all year round, even in winter.
+But you do need a few layers underneath, otherwise it will get too cold.
 Softshell is conveniently mostly water-repellent.

-- If it rains or snows, a really waterproof cycling jacket is necessary.
+- If it rains or snows, a truly waterproof cycling jacket is necessary.
 If you get cold quickly, you can also wear a padded thermal jacket.

-- Over the jacket, you can wear a windproof cycling vest if you notice that your chest area cools down quickly.
-For nighttime rides, a bright vest is highly recommended.
+- Over the jacket, you can wear a windproof cycling vest if you notice that you cool down quickly in the chest area.
+For night rides, a bright vest is highly recommended.

 - In really bad weather, you might need a rain suit that keeps you dry from top to bottom.

-- Make sure that reflective elements are applied to the outerwear so that you are not overlooked in winter weather.
+- Make sure that the outerwear has reflective elements so that you are not overlooked in winter weather.

 |